CyberFlameGO/svnpython/Doc/library/smtplib.rst

 .. class:: SMTP([host[, port[, local_hostname[, timeout]]]])

    A :class:`SMTP` instance encapsulates an SMTP connection.
 It has methods that support a full repertoire of SMTP and ESMTP operations.
 If the optional host and port parameters are given, the SMTP :meth:`connect` method is called with those parameters during initialization.
 An :exc:`SMTPConnectError` is raised if the specified host doesn't respond correctly.
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
+The optional *timeout* parameter specifies a timeout in seconds for the connection attempt (if not specified, or passed as None, the global default timeout setting will be used).

    For normal use, you should only require the initialization/connect, :meth:`sendmail`, and :meth:`quit` methods.
 An example is included below.